ErykMroczek/mofmt/README.md

 ```

 On top of that, repo contains a necessary `pre-commit-hooks.yaml` file,
-so if you are using git, you can delegate running *mofmt* to
+so if you are using Git, you can delegate running *mofmt* to
 [pre-commit](https://pre-commit.com/) framework.

 ### Usage